 There are several platforms that allow disclosure and dissemination of negative results.
-Researchers may post their findings on laboratory/university websites or post comments on PubMed Commons.
+Researchers may post their findings on laboratory/university websites.
 There can be an open forum such as academic conferences that encourage honest discussions of unsuccessful experiments.
 Researchers may also consider uploading their findings to a free database such as ‘figshare’.
 However, publishing in peer-reviewed, widely accepted journals still remains the gold standard!

 An article describing negative findings will be considered credible only when it is published in a reputed peer-reviewed journal.
 Publishing negative results can be an unsatisfying process.
 However, it is important that researchers do not fall prey to publishing in predatory journals.

 Recently, there has been an optimistic change in trend with journals considering publication of negative results.
 Listed below are examples of distinguished journals that facilitate publishing such results:

 - The Missing Pieces: A Collection of Negative; Null and Inconclusive Results (PLOS One)

 - Journal of Negative Results – Ecology and Evolutionary Biology